-The owner's right to limit his liability under the Convention would however be extinguished if it is proved that the pollution damage resulted from his personal act or omission, committed with the intent to cause such damage, or recklessly and with knowledge that such damage would probably result.
+The owner's right to limit his liability under the Convention would however be extinguished if it is proved that the pollution damage resulted from his personal act or omission, committed with the intent to cause such damage, or recklessly and

+Compulsory insurance

-Compulsory insurance The owner of a tanker carrying more than 2000 tonnes of persistent oil as cargo is obliged to maintain insurance to cover his liability and such insurance certificate attesting the insurance coverage is required to be carried aboard at all times.
+The owner of a tanker carrying more than 2000 tonnes of persistent oil as cargo is obliged to maintain insurance to cover his liability and such insurance certificate attesting the insurance coverage is required to be carried aboard at all times.
 Claims for pollution damage under the Convention may be brought directly against the insurer of the owner's liability for pollution damage. iv.
 Channeling of liability